Aahil13/The-JS-Guide/docs/Error-handling.md

 ## Error handling techniques

-- `try...catch` statement: In the `try...catch` statement, you can catch and handle errors inside a code block.
-In the `try...catch` statement, code within the `try` block is executed, and in the `catch` statement, errors are caught and handled.
+- **`try...catch` statement:** In the `try...catch` statement, you can catch and handle errors inside a code block.
+Using this statement, code within the `try` block is executed, and in the `catch` statement, errors are caught and handled.

   ```javascript
   try {